wdporter/i-am-that-vuepress/30-you-are-free-now/readme.md

 **Q:**&ensp;Maybe, I can come to control myself, but shall I be able to deal with the chaos in the world?

 **M:**&ensp;There is no chaos in the world, except the chaos which your mind creates.
 It is self-created in the sense that at its very centre is the false idea of oneself as a thing different and separate from other things.
-In reality you are not a thing, nor separate.
+In reälity you are not a thing, nor separate.
 You are the infinite potentiality; the inexhaustible possibility.
 Because you *are*, all can be.
 The universe is but a partial manifestation of your limitless capacity to *become*.

 **Q:**&ensp;I find that I am totally motivated by desire for pleasure and fear of pain.
 However noble my desire and justified my fear, pleasure and pain are the two poles between which my life oscillates.